 James C. Jarvis, born in 1787, was appointed midshipman from the state of New York in 1799.
 Midshipman Jarvis was killed at the age of 13 during the historic engagement between the famed frigate Constellation and the French frigate La Vengeance 2 February 1800.
 Sent aloft in command of the topmen to secure Constellation's unsupported mainmast, he refused to come down when warned that the mast might topple: "My post is here.
 I can't leave it until ordered."
 As the mast crashed, Jarvis was swept over the side with the falling rigging.
 Honoring Jarvis for his bravery and devotion to duty, the Sixth Congress by Joint Resolution 29 March 1800 deemed his conduct "deserving of the highest praise" and his loss "a subject of national regret."

-The third Jarvis (DD-799) was laid down by the Seattle-Tacoma Shipbuilding Corp., Seattle, Wash.; 7 June 1943; launched 14 February 1944; sponsored by Mrs. Harold Burkit, daughter of the Honorable R. C. Holman, U.S. Senator from Oregon; and commissioned 3 June 1944, Comdr.
+The third Jarvis (DD-799) was laid down on 7 June 1943 at Seattle, Wash., by the Seattle-Tacoma Shipbuilding Corp.; launched on 14 February 1944; sponsored by Mrs. Harold Burkit, daughter of the Honorable Rufus C. Holman, U.S. Senator from Oregon; and commissioned on 3 June 1944, Cmdr.
 E. B. Ellsworth in command.